ART 3CF3 CONCENTRATED STUDY-FOUNDRY

 Method of Assessment:

-*Because this course is very technical as well as time and labour intensive, you must arrive on time and be present for the duration of all classes.
-The success of this course is dependent on efficient group work and timed coordination.
-Failure to attend a class will result in impacting the work of your peers, missed information and steps in the mould- making and casting process.
+*Because this course is very technically, time and labour demanding, you must be present at all classes.
+Much of this course is dependent on group work and timed coordination.
+Failure to attend a class will result in overall impact to the class, missed information and steps in the mould- making and casting process.
 It is not possible to repeat these demonstrations or processes.
 Therefore if you anticipate missing any classes, you must discuss with the instructor before pursuing this course.
-Each class is weighted through participation, which is approximately 3.75% per class.
-You are expected to interact with each other collegially and with respect, mindful of how you will contribute to each other’s learning experience in a positive and challenging way.
-Failing to demonstrate engagement and contribute positively to the group dynamic will impact your grade.
+Each class is weighted through participation, which is approximately 3.3% per class.

 Policy on Missed Work, Extensions, and Late Penalties: